40 Years of BpH Wealth- What I Have Learned About the True Value of Financial Advice

 The True Value of Financial Advice

 Qualifications and certifications are important.
 However, technical knowledge alone does not make a good adviser.
-The best advisers help their clients make difficult decisions.
+The best advisers help their clients make some of the most difficult decisions in their lives.
 They challenge clients’ thinking and coach them towards a better, more balanced life.
 Financial wellbeing is not about finding the optimal investment, it is more about nurturing good financial behaviour.

 As an adviser to many clients and their families, it is easy to get caught up in the day to day.
 The work and care we put into each client is intensive, technical and multifaceted.
 Nevertheless, it is important not to lose sight of the wood for the trees.